lasellers/eve-materials-lookup/README.md

     * Broke up the data loader into parts that can be monitored more easily to see where any slow downs are taking place.
     * Will do a code cleanup for next version if all seems stable.
+    * Todo Replace all magic numbers from CSVs

 ## Project setup